JoeOCT91/JmiaTask/README.md

         - Rating;

 4. The item detail page:
-    - It's a page that shows the information about the selected item
+    - It's a page that shows the information about the selected item.
     - Should be displayed this information:
         - Image or image gallery;
         - Name and brand;
         - Price, old price and discount;
         - Rating;
         - Description;

-5. The Challenge Submission:
-    - Create a pull request using the base "development_mocklab"
-    - Title format "Challenge Admission Test - FIRST_NAME LAST_NAME"
-    - Write a description about your implementation

-Use the following mocklab API
+Use the following mock API
 -

 NOTE: The mocklab API is based in JSON mocks, only supports the following requests.